 Petter Bjørn Southall

-Award-winning designer craftsman, Petter Southall has been making his distinctive furniture at his studio outside Bridport since 1991.
-He makes his designs by hand using an innovative combination of boat-building and fine cabinet-making techniques.
+Award-winning designer craftsman Petter Southall has been making his distinctive furniture at his studio outside Bridport since 1991.
+Originally from Norway, he makes his designs using an innovative combination of boat-building and fine cabinet-making techniques.
 To see Petter’s furniture currently in stock, please click here.

-Or here to go straight to Petter’s website.
+Or here to go straight to Petter’s website: pettersouthall.com

-‘A range of furniture exquisite in its simplicity’ – Paul Atterbury, ‘Antiques of the Future’, BBC Homes & Antiques
+‘A range of furniture exquisite in its simplicity’ – Paul Atterbury in ‘Antiques of the Future’, BBC Homes & Antiques

-Commissions include the directors’ dining room at the National Gallery, the boardroom for Barbican Art Gallery, reception and boardroom furniture for many different companies mainly in London & recently for Bridport Town Hall.
-Public art seating for Cambridge Science Park, the final piece in the Wessex Ridgeway Sculpture Trail, Sanctuaries for Newton Abbott and Minehead Hospitals & the Macmillan Garden at Hereford Hospital as well as many private commissions.
+Commissions include the directors’ dining room at the National Gallery, the boardroom for Barbican Art Gallery, reception and boardroom furniture for many different companies and corporations mainly in London & recently for Bridport Town Hall and LSI.
+He has designed and made public art seating for Cambridge Science Park, the Wessex Ridgeway Sculpture Trail, Sanctuaries for Newton Abbott and Minehead Hospitals & the Macmillan Garden at Hereford Hospital.
+Private commissions have been numerous and varied, sometimes including milling and drying trees from clients’ own land.

 ‘Unadorned simplicity, coupled with extreme attention to detail and quality of workmanship’ – Mary Myers, Country Life